 When emailing award.recommend@ubc.ca, please include the following:

-• Subject line: session and ORG code
+Subject line: academic session and department name

-• Award assignment excel file.
+Award assignment excel file.
 A signature is necessary if the recommendation is not submitted by someone on the awards committee.

-• Specific instructions not found on the award assignment excel file that will help with processing, espcially if funding transfers are needed to fund the award.
+Specific instructions not found on the award assignment excel file that will help with processing, espcially if funding transfers are needed to fund the award.

 One-Time Awards from Department Funds